-Where's the golden stars for the golden state?
+Where are the golden stars for the golden state?

 The frustrating thing with the lack of federal policy is that there is no consistency.
 California is just a lot more employee-friendly than Mississippi, so it's generally better to be a working mom in California than in Mississippi.
-It would of course be a lot better for the US to have one federal paid leave law but while we wait we do need to educate ourselves on our State rights.
+It would of course be a lot better for the US to have one federal paid leave law, but while we wait we do need to educate ourselves on our State rights.

 My concern with this line -“The US is the only developed country that does not offer any paid maternity leave" is that it is a partial truth.
 The full line should be,

-“The US is the only developed country that does not offer any paid parental leave, and this is shameful, but some states do and millions of people in those states are entitled to paid family leave so make sure to educate yourself.
+“The US is the only developed country that does not offer any paid parental leave, and this is shameful, but some states do, and millions of people in those states are entitled to paid family leave.
+So make sure to educate yourself.

 Another myth we hear is that employees only get six weeks off.
 That may be true for some people, but it is just not true if you work in California or in any other state if you work for an employer for 50 or more employees.
 What happens when these partial truths are ingrained in our minds is that we start living by them.
 So employers start believing they don’t have to offer any leave, and employees do not demand their leave.
 I've seen many California employees only request six weeks, because they heard somewhere that that's the rule.
-Moms often assume they only get 6 weeks paid leave in California, but that's not true because it only accounts for disability benefits, and not for bonding benefits, which add an additional 8 weeks of payments on top of the 6 weeks.
+Moms often assume they only get 6 weeks paid leave in California, but that's not true because it only accounts for some disability benefits, and not for bonding benefits, which add an additional 8 weeks of payments on top of the 6+ weeks of disability.

 Sometimes I wonder how much leave is just left on the table, simply left unclaimed.